DataScantist/Coursera-DataScience-track-JHU/README.md

-# Coursera DtataScience Track from John Hopkins University
+# Coursera DtataScience Track from Johns Hopkins University
 ## Code from the MOOC assignments and quizzes